TheorieMPQ/cluster-guide/IRENE_guide.md

 5) Download a linux x86_64 build of Julia. ( The version doesn't matter, as julia runs stand-alone-ly.
 As an example we'll use 1.6 here. ) `wget https://julialang-s3.julialang.org/bin/linux/x64/1.6/julia-1.6.2-linux-x86_64.tar.gz`
 6) Decompress: `tar zxvf julia-1.6.2-linux-x86_64.tar.gz`
 8) Launch julia with `julia-1.6.2/bin/julia`, add packages you want and run `]precompile` to precompile everything
-9) Exit julia, and transfer your temporary `.julia` directory to IRENE with `rsync -rvazh temp/.julia/ username@irene-amd-fr.ccc.cea.fr:/ccc/cont003/home/unipdide/username/.julia/` (check that there is a .julia folder in IRENE).
-As an alternative, one may instead issue `rsync -rvazh username@th-top.mpq.univ-paris-diderot.fr:temp/.julia/ .julia/` from the home directory on IRENE.
-Compress it with `tar` if too slow.
+9) Exit julia, and transfer your temporary `.julia` directory to IRENE.
+It is strongly recommended to compress it first:
+`tar -czvf temp/pointjulia.tar.gz -C temp/ .julia` and then transfer with with `rsync -rvazh temp/pointjulia.tar.gz USERNAME@irene-amd-fr.ccc.cea.fr:/ccc/cont003/home/unipdide/USERNAME/`.
+Finally, on IRENE, extract the files with `tar xzvf pointjulia.tar.gz`, which will release the files in your `$HOME/.julia/` folder.
+As an alternative, one may instead issue `rsync -rvazh username@th-top.mpq.univ-paris-diderot.fr:temp/pointjulia.tar.gz .` (don't forget the final dot in the command) from the home directory on IRENE, and then extract.
-10) Transfer the `julia-1.6.2` directory to IRENE, compress it with `tar` if too slow.
+11) Transfer the `julia-1.6.2` directory to IRENE, compress it with `tar` if too slow.
-11) Connect to Irene
+12) Connect to Irene
-12) launch julia with `julia-1.6.2/bin/julia`, and precompile everything `]precompile`
+13) launch julia with `julia-1.6.2/bin/julia`, and precompile everything `]precompile`
 14) Check with `using ...` that you have your desired packages and have fun!

+If later you want to install more packages, just do the following
+1) on th-top, `export JULIA_DEPOT_PATH="/home/YOUR-USERNAME-ON-TH-TOP/temp/.julia"`
+2) Lauch the julia that you downloaded earlier `julia-1.6.2/bin/julia`, add packages and `]precompile'
+3) do step 9) above.
+(No need to transfer the `julia-1.6.2` folder again, just the `.julia` matters here.)
+4) On IRENE, have fun with `julia-1.6.2/bin/julia`!

 ### Submitting a job